metafloor/bwip-js/demo/README.md

     - `'L'` : Counter-clockwise (left) 90 degree rotation.
     - `'I'` : Inverted 180 degree rotation.

+- `binarytext` : The default behavior is to encode the `text` string as UTF-8 binary bytes.
+If the text is already 8-bit encoded, you can disable this behavior by setting the flag to `true`.
 - `padding` : Shorthand for setting `paddingtop`, `paddingleft`, `paddingright`, and `paddingbottom`.
 - `paddingwidth` : Shorthand for setting `paddingleft` and `paddingright`.
 - `paddingheight` : Shorthand for setting `paddingtop` and `paddingbottom`.